ECrecords/portenta-servo-vision/README.md

 The Portenta Servo Vision project is a Python Flask web application served from a Raspberry Pi 4 that enables remote control and live video streaming from a Portenta H7 board equipped with a Portenta Vision Shield.

 ## Directory Structure

-Sure, here is a revised version of the README file content:

-markdown

-# Portenta Servo Vision

-The Portenta Servo Vision project is a Python Flask web application served from a Raspberry Pi 4 that enables remote control and live video streaming from a Portenta H7 board equipped with a Portenta Vision Shield.

-## Directory Structure
 ```
 portenta-servo-vision/
 ├── LICENSE